Information and best practice for Nottingham city health and social care frontline workers.

 To read the full letter please click here

 Please would you all refresh on how to make referrals for Nottinghamshire Fire and Rescue Safe and Well Visits.
 As a service we rely on the eyes and ears of out partners who go about their daily business and encounter vulnerable members of the public in their home settings.
-As we near the relaxation of COVID restrictions we are eager to increase the amount of Safe and Well Visits to help to support and protect our communities.

 If you have identified any person who fits any of the CHARLIE profile - please do not hesitate to make an online referral.